 Forecasts issued by the NWS routinely include a probability of precipitation (PoP) statement, which is often expressed as the "chance of rain" or "chance of precipitation."
 The PoP, expressed in percent, describes the chance of measurable precipitation (at least 0.01 inch) occurring during a specified 12-hour period.

-Using a scale from 1 to 10 where 1 is Not at all Confident and 10 is Very Confident, how confident are you in probability of precipitation forecasts for the times listed below?
+Using a scale from 1 to 10 where 1 is Not at all Confident and 10 is Very Confident (11=don’t know), how confident are you in probability of precipitation forecasts for the times listed below?

 1 day from now